hansroland/reflex-dom-inbits/tutorial.md

 Using function application as a fold function over a current value is very powerful!!

-Now, I'll stop to bother you with these counting examples!

 # Predefined Input Widgets

-In this section, we look at the standard DOM input elements.
-They are predefined in reflex-dom and easy to use.
+In this section, we look at the standard reflex-dom input elements.
+They are predefined and easy to use.

-## Buttons

-We have already used a lot of buttons.
-They
+We already have seen buttons, hence we will not cover them here.

+For most of the input widgets, reflex-dom defines two data structures

+* configuration record
+* element record.

 ## Text Input Fields

-Reflex-dom defines a Haskell data type to specify the different options of a text input field:
+*TextInput* fields are of the most popular input widgets in GUI applications.
+They allows the user to enter texual data, eg their name, address, phone and credit card numbers and so on.

+The configuration record has the following definition:

 ~~~ { .haskell }
 data TextInputConfig t